Writing

 The better opportunity is proximity.
 Proximity to the science behind a recommendation.
 Proximity to the data that makes a visualization honest or misleading.
 Proximity to the edge cases that usually hide until late QA.
 Proximity to the actual text a user will read, the event a system will log, the source a model will cite, and the review gate a human will need before trusting the output.

 It also changes what evidence means.
-A useful AI-native workflow should be able to tell the difference between a claim, a behavioral signal, a traceable outcome, and a controlled test.
+A useful model-mediated workflow should be able to tell the difference between a claim, a behavioral signal, a traceable outcome, and a controlled test.
 Those are not the same thing.
 Treating them as the same thing is how teams end up with dashboards that look confident and products that quietly drift away from reality.

-The role gets bigger, not vaguer
+The role gets bigger

 There is a lazy version of the future where everyone becomes a prompt person and craft gets flattened into vibes.
 I do not buy it.
 The more AI enters the work, the more teams need people who can make judgment calls across messy boundaries.